owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 This post introduces concepts both from music theory and from constraint logic programming using [core.logic][core-logic].
 You are not expected to have any knowledge about music theory.
-Some familiarity with core.logic, or logic programming languages like Prolog or miniKanren, will help; I recommend you to go through [the core.logic primer][core-logic-primer] for an introduction.
+Some familiarity with core.logic, or logic programming languages like Prolog or miniKanren, is needed.
+I recommend you to go through [the core.logic primer][core-logic-primer] for an introduction.

 [core-logic]: https://github.com/clojure/core.logic